Extinction Rebellion protestors are being accused of taking the police away from battling violent crime, according to Met Commissioner Cressida Dick.

 - Undressed and glued themselves to the glass in the House of Commons viewing gallery

 “Well as a student I’m around people who are passionate about what they’re working towards.
-So I can only respect that those who were protesting had a cause they viewed as relevant.
+So, I can only respect that those who were protesting had a cause they viewed as relevant.
 With that being said, the protesting did have somewhat of a negative impact on my university routine.
 We had police guarding the premises along with curfew timings preventing us from moving about freely.”

-“I think people getting stabbed is more important because peoples lives are at risk.
+“I think people getting stabbed is more important because people’s lives are at risk.
 And lives are not at risk in the Extinction Rebellion, they may be arrested but not killed.”

-“I think that the main authority of the police at the moment should be the crime that’s going around in London.
+Another said, “I think that the main authority of the police at the moment should be the crime that’s going around in London.
 I think that’s a huge public safety issue.”

-“The police have wasted so much time on Extinction Rebellion.”
+A third explained “The police have wasted so much time on Extinction Rebellion.”